abstratt/eclipsegraphviz/README.md

 ### Requirements

 -   Java 8
--   Eclipse Luna or later
+-   Eclipse Mars or later
 -   Graphviz

 ### Install Eclipse

--   If you don't have Eclipse Luna or newer, install it from [http://eclipse.org/downloads/](http://eclipse.org/downloads/ "http://eclipse.org/downloads/")
+-   If you don't have Eclipse Mars or newer, install it from [http://eclipse.org/downloads/](http://eclipse.org/downloads/ "http://eclipse.org/downloads/")
 -   Start Eclipse